FilipePS/Traduzir-paginas-web/readme.md

 **Limitations**

 Some pages like [support.mozilla.org](https://support.mozilla.org/) and [addons.mozilla.org](http://addons.mozilla.org/) will not be translated.
 For security reasons, the browser blocks extensions from accessing these sites.

+## Build instructions
+- You can see all the build instructions in the [build-instructions.md](build-instructions.md) file.